gcmaidana/Tetris/README.md

 # Tetris
 Tetris is a game we re-created for my Software Maintenance and Reengineering class.
 The game we choose to re-create was called Kentris (Tetris was not listed out of all the games we could have chosen), which is why there is a source code file for Kentris in the project files.
-We were allowed to re-create Tetris rather than Ketris because it would have been too much work for the semester since Kentris has multiplayer functionality.
+We were allowed to re-create Tetris rather than Kentris because it would have been too much work for the semester since Kentris has multiplayer functionality.
 We used JavaFX to create Tetris.

 # Our team: Team 05